-30.6 Compassionate Care Leave
+34.6 Compassionate Care Leave

-- a) A Member will be granted a compassionate care leave of absence without pay for up to eight (8) weeks to care for a gravely ill family member who requires care or support and is at risk of dying. - b) The Member will request compassionate leave from his Dean, the University Librarian, or designate for a specified period of time.
-A Member may take the leave in units of one or more weeks, up to a maximum of eight (8) weeks. - c) In order to be eligible for this leave under the Employment Standards Act, the Member must provide a medical certificate as proof that the ill family member needs care or support and is at risk of dying within twenty-six (26) weeks.
-If the Member is unable to obtain a medical certificate prior to taking compassionate care leave, the Member is still entitled to leave and will provide the Dean, University Librarian, or designate with a copy of the certificate when it is reasonably possible to do so. - d) Compassionate care leave will be treated as continuous employment for the purposes of seniority accrual under this Agreement. - e) A Member who returns to work following a leave granted under this provision will be placed in the position the Member held prior to the leave with his full salary and benefits.
+- a) Members are entitled to take Compassionate Care leave in accordance with the BC Employment Standards Act. - b) A Member will be granted a compassionate care leave of absence without pay for up to twenty-seven (27) weeks to care for a gravely ill family member who requires care or support and is at risk of dying. - c) The Member will request compassionate leave from their Dean, the University Librarian, or designate for a specified period of time.
+A Member may take the leave in units of one or more weeks, up to a maximum of twenty-seven (27) weeks.

+- d) Compassionate care leave will be treated as continuous employment for the purposes of seniority accrual under this Agreement. - e) A Member who returns to work following a leave granted under this provision will be placed in the position the Member held prior to the leave with their full salary and benefits.

-30.7 Leave for Unusual Circumstances
+34.7 Leave for Unusual Circumstances

 - a) The University will grant a leave of absence without pay from regular duties to a Member requesting such a leave for emergency or unusual circumstances.
 Such requests will be in writing and require approval of the Vice-President Academic and Provost or designate.
 Once approved, the Member will then submit the Leave Request Form to Payroll. - b) Where the approved leave of absence is in excess of twenty (20) consecutive calendar days, the Employer will maintain the benefits normally paid for on behalf of that Member only for the balance of the month in which the leave commences.
-Thereafter, the Employer will only continue such benefit coverage as allowed for by insurance carrier rules and only if the Member pays to the Employer the amount owing to cover the continuing benefit coverage during the balance of the approved leave. - c) During the unpaid leave of absence, the Member will not earn vacation or sick leave credits.
+Thereafter, the Employer will only continue such benefit coverage as allowed for by insurance carrier rules, and only if the Member pays to the Employer the amount owing to cover the continuing benefit coverage during the balance of the approved leave. - c) During the unpaid leave of absence, the Member will not earn vacation or sick leave credits.
 Leave of absence will not normally be approved for more than one (1) year.

-30.8 Moving Day
+34.8 Moving Day